Synacktiv-contrib/Modmobmap/README.md

 Using Modmobmap with xgoldmon
 ------------------------------

 With XGold modems, the use of xgoldmon will be required.
-But for now, only the fork for *Modmobmap* works to retrieve exact information of cells via the DIAG interface, and could be downloaded at: https://github.com/FlUxIuS/xgoldmon
+But for now, only the fork for *Modmobmap* works to retrieve exact information of cells via the DIAG interface and could be downloaded at: https://github.com/FlUxIuS/xgoldmon

 Then after compiling, the tool *xgoldmon* could be started using the *-m* parameter like this: